Is The Square Root Of 64 A Rational Number

 Q5: Are there more rational or irrational numbers?

 A5: There are infinitely many rational numbers, and infinitely many irrational numbers.
-However, in a sense, there are "more" irrational numbers than rational numbers.
+Still, in a sense, there are "more" irrational numbers than rational numbers.
 This is a concept explored in advanced mathematics dealing with the cardinality of infinite sets.

 Conclusion